 Home

-What the Louvre Mona Lisa would look like if it were restored
+What the Mona Lisa would look like if it was restored

-Both paintings were done at the same time since they have the same corrections, but with different viewpints, Both paintings have the same dimensions Louvre (30 in × 21 in) and Prado (30.0 in × 22 in).
+Both paintings were done at the same time since they have the same corrections, but with different viewpints.
+The head is larger on the Prado because it was painted closer.
+(See Did LDV paint the ML in 3D?)
+Both paintings have the same dimensions Louvre (30 in × 21 in) and Prado (30.0 in × 22 in).
 The figure in the Louvre painting is a slighly smaller image.
 The paintings were painted side by with the Prodo painted closer to the model .

 Also before the Prado painting was restored the background was totally black.
 When it was re4stored the Mona Lisa background poped out.